wimrijnders/V3DLib/Doc/FAQ.md

 - The improved hardware in `v3d` may compensate for performance.
 - v3d adds multi-gpu-core support, each with their own set of QPUs.
 However, there is only one core in `v3d`.

+## Differences in execution

+### `vc4` integer multiplication with negative integers yields unexpected results

+The following source code statements yield different results for `vc4` and `v3d`

+    a = 16
+    b = -1 * a

+  - For `v3d`, this yields the expected result `-16`
+  - For `vc4`, the result is `268435440`

+  This has to do with the integer multiply instruction working on 24 bit integers only.
+Thus, a negative value gets its ones-complement prefix chopped off, and whatever is left is treated as an integer.
+  `v3d` does a better job at this.

 -----
 # Function `compile()` is not Thread-Safe